 Circle is not the first company to issue a dollar-backed cryptocurrency.

 One of the biggest uses of a stablecoin i.e. a coin pegged to a stable asset is that traders can quickly cash out on their investments by converting more volatile assets to stable assets.
-USD-C won’t be the first cryptocurrency to be pegged to the U.S. dollar.
+USD-C won’t be the first cryptocurrency to be pegged to the U.S. dollar and offered by the crypto brokers.
 Tether is a cryptocurrency that is also claimed to be backed by U.S. dollars.
 It was a subject of a huge controversy when the owners refused to issue the audit of the company, sparking rumors of fraudulent claims.
 Circle made a point to accentuate the unreliable nature of the existing stablecoins by commenting: “Existing fiat-backed approaches have lacked financial and operational transparency, have operated in unregulated jurisdictions with unknown banking and audit partners, and have been built as closed-loop ecosystems and closed proprietary technologies.”

 Traditional banks and government certified financial institutions will also be able to issue USD-C against the deposits of their clients.
 With $110 million raised in the latest Series E funding, Circle’s market value now stands at $3 billion.
 One of the earlier investors in the company is The Goldman Sachs, which gives the firm an implicit stamp of approval very rare in the cryptocurrency business.